Paola Caballero

 Musician in Boston, MA

-Paola Caballero has now chosen to return to Boston after spending more than a decade in Barcelona performing as member of the Chamber Orquestra de Cadaques and the Orquestra Sinfonica de Barcelona y Nacional de Catalunya, (OBC).
-She has performed with renowned soloists including Joshua Bell, Hilary Hahn, Janine Jansen, Isabelle Faust, Ray Chen, Martin Frost, Maria Joao Pires, Lang Lang, Angela Gheorgiu, Placido Domingo, Jonas Kaufmann and also worked under the baton of Giaandrea Noseda, Semyon Bychkov, Eliahu Inbal, Vasily Petrenko, and composer John Adams to name a few.
+Paola Caballero recently returned to Boston after spending over a decade in Barcelona, where she was a member of the Chamber Orchestra de Cadaqués and the Orquestra Simfònica de Barcelona i Nacional de Catalunya (OBC).
+Throughout her career, she has collaborated with renowned artists, including Joshua Bell, Hilary Hahn, Janine Jansen, Isabelle Faust, Ray Chen, Augustin Hadelich, Lang Lang, to name a few.
+She has also performed under the direction of esteemed conductors such as Gianandrea Noseda, Semyon Bychkov, Eliahu Inbal, Vasily Petrenko, and John Adams.